marc-dantas/pile/README.md

 ## Documentation

-***(Still in development)***
+Pile's full documentation and website can be visited at [pile-online.vercel.app](https://pile-lang.vercel.app).

-Pile's full documentation and website is being developed at [marc-dantas/pile-online](https://github.com/marc-dantas/pile-online).
+Also take a look at the development repository of the website at [marc-dantas/pile-online](https://gihub.com/marc-dantas/pile-online).

-For a quick understanding of the language, try reading [`BASICS.md`](./BASICS.md) file, which includes some examples and a compact overview of the language.
+> If you are quick, try reading [`BASICS.md`](./BASICS.md) file, which includes some examples and a compact overview of the language.

 ## Examples